kayondomartin/rust/src/tools/miri/README.md

 - The best-supported target is `x86_64-unknown-linux-gnu`.
 Miri releases are blocked on things working with this target.
-Most other Linux targets should also work well; we do run the test suite on `i686-unknown-linux-gnu` as a 32bit target and `mips64-unknown-linux-gnuabi64` as a big-endian target, as well as the ARM targets `aarch64-unknown-linux-gnu` and `arm-unknown-linux-gnueabi`.
+Most other Linux targets should also work well; we do run the test suite on `i686-unknown-linux-gnu` as a 32bit target and `mips64-unknown-linux-gnuabi64` as a big-endian target.
 - `x86_64-apple-darwin` should work basically as well as Linux.
 We also test `aarch64-apple-darwin`.
 However, we might ship Miri with a nightly even when some features on these targets regress.